Issues

 PARTNERING WITH NATIVE NATIONS

-HD59 includes the sovereign nations of the Ute Mountain Ute and Southern Ute Tribe.
+HD59 includes the sovereign nations of the Ute Mountain Ute and Southern Ute Tribes.
 I am committed to building partnerships with these nations to create sustainable relationships that benefit Native communities in Southwest Colorado.
-I will work to uphold Colorado’s ongoing commitments to Native communities, as well as working with leaders and community members to improve access to healthcare, sustainable food systems, and their senior water rights to Lake Nighthorse.
-Protecting Native sovereignty is crucial – and includes everything from supporting economic development initiatives to ensuring that Native communities have the power and resources they need to educate their children in the way that is best for them.
+I am dedicated to upholding Colorado’s ongoing commitments to Native communities, while working alongside leaders and community members to improve access to healthcare, sustainable food systems, and their senior water rights to Lake Nighthorse.
+Protecting Native sovereignty is crucial—and includes everything from supporting economic development initiatives to ensuring that Native communities have the power and resources they need to educate their children in the way that is best for their future.
+Last session, in collaboration with the Ute Mountain Ute and Southern Ute Indian Tribes, I sponsored HB25-1163, which created free passes to state parks for their members, so that they can access pieces of their ancestral homelands throughout the state without having to pay a fee.
+These passes are a small but important step in reconciliation, and I look forward to continuing to work with the tribal nations and members.

 PUBLIC EDUCATION

 Fully funded public education is integral to Colorado’s future, but our education funding lags behind national averages.
 State budget limits have impacted our ability to invest in classroom resources, teacher hiring and retention, professional development, and facilities maintenance.
-As a member of the Durango school board, I have spent years navigating funding challenges and I am committed to working towards adequate and equitable funding for education at the state level.
-I believe these efforts must include collaborating with educators, legislators, and community members to craft effective solutions.
-As Colorado implements the new public education formula next year, I will work to ensure that funds are spent wisely for rural Colorado.
+As a member of the Durango School Board, I spent four years navigating funding challenges, and I am committed to working toward adequate and equitable funding for education at the state level.

 AGRICULTURE AND RANCHING

-Agriculture and ranching are crucial parts of Colorado’s economy and way of life, contributing more than 170,000 jobs and billions to the economy every year.
+Agriculture and ranching are crucial parts of Colorado’s economy and way of life, contributing more than 170,000 jobs and billions of dollars to the economy every year.
 However, drought, wildfires, and wolves have put incredible pressure on small and medium farms and ranches across HD59 and the state.
-Farmers and ranchers are the stewards of the land and I am committed to working with them to find the best path forwards towards a sustainable, profitable future.
+Farmers and ranchers are the stewards of the land.
+As a member of the House Agriculture, Water, and Natural Resources Committee, I am deeply committed to working alongside them to find the best path forward toward a sustainable, profitable future.
+In 2025, I passed revisions to Proposition MM and Proposition LL that will open up more funding for SNAP.
+Our food assistance programs prioritize local products, and the continuation and expansion of SNAP and Healthy School Meals for All will put money in local farmers’ pockets while putting fresh food on tables..

 INFRASTRUCTURE

 Rural Colorado needs serious investment in infrastructure to improve our internet access, transportation, water systems, and more.
-I will fight to continue expanding broadband access Southwest Colorado, so that everyone can have reliable internet, all the way to the last mile.
-Infrastructure projects are long term investments in this community, which is why I am committed to pushing for sustainable development that will prepare us for a rapidly changing future.
+I will fight to continue expanding broadband access in Southwest Colorado, so that everyone can have reliable internet, all the way to the last mile.
+Infrastructure projects are long-term investments in this community, which is why I am committed to pushing for sustainable development that will prepare us for a rapidly changing future.
+Over the past year, I have worked closely with CDOT and business owners in Pagosa Springs as the community navigates the challenges around the Highway 160 construction project.

 REPRODUCTIVE HEALTHCARE

-Access to reproductive healthcare is a fundamental right and Colorado has become a leader in providing care in the mountain west.
+Access to reproductive healthcare is a fundamental right, and Colorado has become a leader in providing care in the Mountain West.
 However, just as rural Colorado has limited access to other healthcare services, many residents struggle to access comprehensive reproductive and maternal health services.
-Expanding the availability of full reproductive and maternal healthcare needs to be an integral part of our efforts to expand healthcare access more broadly in rural Colorado and I am committed to working to ensure that everyone is able to receive the care that is best for them.
+Expanding the availability of full reproductive and maternal healthcare needs to be an integral part of our efforts to expand healthcare access more broadly in rural Colorado.
+During the 2025 special session in August, I co-sponsored SB25B-002 to ensure that reproductive healthcare providers will be able to continue to serve patients on Medicaid, after the federal administration unfairly targeted certain providers.
+I am committed to working to ensure that everyone is able to receive the care that is best for them.
+Last year, I also sponsored and passed SB25-118 and SB25-296, requiring state-regulated insurance plans to cover up to three prenatal visits for all expecting mothers and preventative screenings for breast cancer.

 THE JUST TRANSITION

 As Colorado transitions to a more renewable future, I believe it is elected officials’ responsibility to build strong, comprehensive transition plans, and I will work to make sure that no one is left behind.
 Oil and gas are still core parts of the rural economy in Southwest Colorado, and the transition to renewables will take time and serious investment.
 I have two priorities for our current stage.
-First, I will collaborate with community and workforce stakeholders to spread information about existing opportunities for grants, training resources and community support, which are available across Colorado as coal mines and plants close.
-Second, I will work to support Colorado’s efforts to secure and expand state, federal and private funding to create opportunities in communities impacted by the changing energy sector.
+First, I will collaborate with community and workforce stakeholders to spread information about existing opportunities for grants, training resources, and community support, which are available across Colorado as coal mines and plants close.
+Second, I will work to support Colorado’s efforts to secure and expand state, federal, and private funding to create opportunities in communities impacted by the changing energy sector.
+This year, I sponsored HB26-1051 to extend the state’s microgrid grant program, so that the town of Rico could complete its battery installation project.
+The battery system will provide the town with four hours of back-up electricity during power shutoffs, which are becoming increasingly frequent as fire danger rises.